 ESL EFL Writing Activity - Elementary - 20 Minutes

-This practical worksheet helps you to teach the grammatical rules associated with expressions of quantity.
-Students complete sentences using much, many, some or any.
-After that, the students write the grammar rules for using much, many, some and any.
+This supplementary worksheet helps you to teach your students the grammatical rules associated with expressions of quantity.
+Students begin by completing sentences using much, many, some or any.
+After analyzing their sentences, the students write the grammar rules for using much, many, some and any.

 Much, Many, Some and Any.PDF Exclusive

 Pack your Bags

 ESL EFL Speaking Activity - Elementary - 30 Minutes

 In this memorable class activity, students practice asking and answering questions using 'a, an, some and any'.
 You will need a minimum of six students for this activity.
 Each student is given a picture card and an item card.
 The cards contain a mixture of countable and uncountable nouns.
 The class are told that they are packing their suitcase in order to go on holiday, but they are missing some items they need.
 The picture card contains things that they don’t need and the item card shows the things they need for their holiday.
 Students then move around the classroom and ask each other if they have got the things on their item card, using ‘Have you got a/an/any...?’ and ‘I've got a/an/some...’ in their conversations.
 When a student hands over an item, he/she crosses the item off their picture card.
 When the students receive an item, they cross it off their item card.
 Students are only allowed to obtain one item at a time from each student.
 Once they have obtained an item, they move to talk to another student.
 The first student to find all the items they need for their holiday is the winner.
 Finally, students work in pairs and tell their partner what they have and haven’t got.